Integralist/integralist.co.uk/content/posts/python-asyncio.md

 - `asyncio.wait_for`: wait for a single awaitable, until the given 'timeout' is reached.
 - `asyncio.as_completed`: similar to `gather` but returns Futures that are populated when results are ready.

 > Note: `gather` has specific options for handling errors and cancellations.
-For example, if `return_exceptions: False` then the first exception raised by one of the awaitables is returned to the caller of `gather`, where as if set to `True` then the exceptions are aggregated in the list alonside successful results.
+For example, if `return_exceptions: False` then the first exception raised by one of the awaitables is returned to the caller of `gather`, where as if set to `True` then the exceptions are aggregated in the list alongside successful results.
 If `gather()` is cancelled, all submitted awaitables (that have not completed yet) are also cancelled.

 ## Deprecated functions